Editor’s Note—you can see more pictures of my Dixie Aloha Faux Bamboo Dresser in this post.

 I’ve had my eye on vintage faux bamboo furniture like this for years so I knew what I was looking for, but if you’re interested in starting a search of your own, Thomasville, Dixie, and Henry Link are three prominent furniture makers that made a lot of faux bamboo pieces.
 I’ve found that searching “faux bamboo dresser” on Etsy or Chairish is a great place to start.

-Lastly, while I’ve never purchased from any of them, The CEH, One of a Find Charleston, and Lucketts also sell/lacquer vintage faux bamboo pieces—I’ve had friends that have had positive experiences with all three.
+Lastly, while I’ve never purchased from any of them, One of a Find Charleston and Lucketts also sell/lacquer vintage faux bamboo pieces—I’ve had friends that have had positive experiences with all three.

 SHIPPING + WHY I LIKE WHITE GLOVE DELIVERY